tsantini/how_to_use_docker/README.md

 After building and testing your container, you might be interested in communicating your container with the host to share files.
 Please type the following:

-`docker run -v /home/tsantini/my_folder:/mnt/myfolder -it ubuntu:latest`
+`docker run -v /home/tsantini/my_folder:/mnt/myfolder -it container_name:latest`

 ## Running the image_processing container (available at dockerhub)